department-of-veterans-affairs/va.gov-vfs-teams/Launch Process/overview.md

 ## Design
 - [Here's how to create great user-centered designs for VA.gov solutions](https://design.va.gov/documentation/designers).
 - You'll need reviews from VSP to help you make sure you're on track!
-Reach out to #vfs-platform-support in Slack to schedule a 1:1 with us so we can decide on your cadence for Design check ins.
+[Here's what to expect, and how to request a design review](https://github.com/department-of-veterans-affairs/va.gov-vfs-teams/blob/master/Request-Reviews/request-design-qa.md)

 ## Engineering
 - [Here's how to write great FE code for VA.gov solutions](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/).